 Can you scan objects and then print them?

-A 3D Scanner, or even a standard mobile camera, can be used to scan an object and then print it with a 3D Printer.
-Great for things that break at home, but are difficult to get hold of .
+A 3D scanner, or even a standard mobile camera, can be used to scan an object and then print it with a 3D Printer.
+3D scanning and printing is great for things that break at home, but are difficult to get hold of .